evangelistalab/forte/README.md

 PSITARGET = ../$(NAME).so
 ```
-where (AMBIT_DIRECTORY) is the location of your compiled version of Ambit.
+where (AMBIT_DIR) is the location of your Ambit install directory.